patrickmmartin/errorcodeNX/article.md

 What _error_id_ cannot do
 -------------------------

-No solution is perfect, and this is no exception, so in the spirit of allowing people to choose for themselves, let us list the main concerns one would come up with and address them:
+No solution is perfect, and this is no exception, so in the spirit of allowing people to choose for themselves, let us attempt to list some of common concerns one would come up with and address them:

+* defence against abuse
+  - in a process that contains C and c++, there is always the possibilty of casting or pointer arithmetic; while not proof against such abuse the intent is that for a code base where such techniques are minimised, using _error_id_ will facilitate the writing of simple and effective code for communicating error / status codes.

 * There is no stable value between processes / builds
     - this is unavoidable and the solution stops working at the boundary of the process - marshalling status codes between different processes, binaries and even different aged builds of the same code cannot rely upon the address.
 This is a job for some marshalling scheme layered on top of an existing status code system.